Gauri-AB/medapp/README.md

-# MedAppoint
+# MedApp

-MedAppoint is a Flask-based application for scheduling and managing healthcare appointments.
+MedApp is a Flask-based application for scheduling and managing healthcare appointments.

 ## Features